Tai Chi Store

 ***** "This version is grounded, clear, and refreshingly modern.
 The language flows like Tai Chi—simple, balanced, and unforced.
 It doesn’t try to impress, just to be.
 If you practice Tai Chi or lean toward the Taoist path, this version feels like it was made for you."

-Applying the Tao: Reading and doing are different skills.
+A book that applies the Tao: Reading and doing are different skills.
 So the pages draw on Tai Chi—where philosophy moves, roots, balances, and breathes.

 Nothing to Do, Nowhere to Go is a quiet celebration of living lightly, listening deeply, and standing still—especially when everyone else is shouting.